OUR PARTNERS AND DESIGNATED PARTNER AGENCIES

 The Learning Center of Madisonville (TLC) seeks to build confidence in students in Western Kentucky.
 They offer reading and math literacy programs to aid students who have Dyslexia or are otherwise struggling, as well as students who have Dyscalculia with math literacy.
 TLC also offers an English Language Learning program, which helps both children and adults learn English.
 Students in this program are typically immigrants.
 A UWC agency serving Hopkins and Muhlenberg counties.

 The Muhlenberg County Opportunity Center is an organization that employs individuals with various disabilities.
 Clients work in production, thrift, and groceries.
 The center aims to rehabilitate individuals with disabilities and prepare them for jobs in competitive employment.
 The center also provides long-term employment through small parts assembly work for those unable to reach competitive employment.

 The Pennyrile Allied Community Services Home Delivered Meals Program provides home-cooked meals, delivered daily, to area homebound senior citizens that include Hopkins and Muhlenberg counties.

-The Hopkins County Community Clinic Mission: The mission of the Hopkins County Community Clinic is to provide free medical and prescription assistance for the under and uninsured residents of Hopkins County.
-We also provide service-learning opportunities for medical and healthcare students.
+The mission of the Hopkins County Community Clinic is to provide free medical and prescription assistance for the under and uninsured residents of Hopkins and Webster Counties.
+We also provide service learning opportunities for medical and healthcare students.